ikluzak/aws-codebuild-docker-images/README.md

+## This is a fork of the AWS CodeBuild curated Docker images...

+Note that they are similar but may vary.
+I have modified these ( only node.js 6.3.1 so far ) to be a default launch engine to try and run local builds with kodebuild ( npm module )

 # AWS CodeBuild curated Docker images

 This repository holds Dockerfiles of official AWS CodeBuild curated Docker images.
 Please refer to [the AWS CodeBuild User Guide](http://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html) for list of environments supported by AWS CodeBuild.